1mache/PPM-ray-tracer/README.md

 into the world we render and asking "what did you hit?", "did that thing reflect you?", \
 "did you pass through it?", "what color was it?".\
 The project ended up taking way more than a weekend, since it involves quite a bit of math and physics formulas which I tried to understand instead of using them blindly.\
-I feel like it gave me my first glimpse into the world of graphics programming, and fueled my passion for the subject.\
-I will definitely continue to explore it further and come back with even more exciting projects.

 ## In more detail